-Abdullah Azaam the savant of Salafist Jihad and Bin Laden’s mentor was a part of this network.
-His definitive Fatwa, “Defense of the Muslim Land,” issued in the wake of the Soviet invasion of Afghanistan in 1979, is a masterful exposition of the duty of Muslims when confronted with invasion of their land.

-It may be noted that it was the Jui coalition that ruled KP from 2002-2007.
-They were the teachers of Jihad!
-It was indeed illogical for the security policy planners not to note this link, unless they wanted to stoke the flames of militancy!
-That the insurgency in both Pakistan and Afghanistan grew into a formidable opposition for the West is mainly due to the influence of the Jui in KP from 2002-2007.
-Thus from the viewpoint of Salafist Islam they performed an outstanding service but in doing so the Pakistani state was de-stabilized and many people lost their lives and properties.

-Discussions with Jui leaders indicate that their aim is to see a Jui flag on houses on both sides of a Durand Line that separate Afghanistan from Pakistan.
-Recently a Jui legislature in the KP assembly called for abolition of family planning as it was preventing the birth of more Jihadis and was thus un-Islamic.
+83% of the households in Swat said that they are influenced by religious personalities (Annex-1, Fig 47).
 As noted before Swat was radicalized two hundred years ago when Syed Ahmed and his Jihadi warriors first came to fight the British when they began their Forward Policy of expanding into Chitral.
 The people of Swat and Buner fought against the British in the Malakand operations of 1897 under the banner of Sartor Mullah.
 Thus the people of Swat given their historical links will act in reflex mode once the call for Jihad is given.
-83% of the households in Swat said that they are influenced by religious personalities (Annex-1, Fig 47).

-During the household survey the reaction of the respondents clearly reflected reactions of a mindset that can influenced by the Islamist narrative.
-For instance households were asked their reactions about the attacks by drones.
+During the household survey the reaction of the respondents clearly reflected a mindset that can be influenced by the Islamist narrative.
+For instance, households were asked their reactions to attacks by US drones.
 It must be noted that as of today there has been no drone attack on Swat, although there have been attacks on Bajaur.
 Household said they were enraged by drone strikes.
 67% said that they felt angry while 33% said that they did not know (Annex-1, Fig 13).

-The linkage between the US presence in Afghanistan and the call for Jihad confirms the findings of Lt Col Malevich, who got it right when he wrote, “Islam, piety, and the power of the mullah are important aspects of life and culture in Afghanistan and may have more to do with fueling and driving the insurgency than we have acknowledged to date.
+The link between the US presence in Afghanistan and the call for Jihad confirms the findings of Lt Col Malevich, who got it right when he wrote, “Islam, piety, and the power of the mullah are important aspects of life and culture in Afghanistan and may have more to do with fueling and driving the insurgency than we have acknowledged to date.
 Our failure to recognize this and address this dynamic will ensure our failure in Afghanistan and the region.
 We are not facing a mere political power struggle which is fueled by poverty, but rather a social and religious struggle that is powered by nothing less than jihad.
 This jihad has the potential to be more powerful than any Afghan government or tribe.
 In fact, jihad is the Hail-Mary play that could prove to be the game changer in Afghanistan.”

 In a recent editorial published in Pakistan, the writer after lamenting the slide of Pakistan into the category of a failed state proposed the following steps to push the country back to health.
 The following were the areas in which change was needed: